The Emerging Science Behind Kindness

 I’ve recently been fascinated by a question along with its definitive answer.

 I am always on the lookout for blessings in my life.
 Without a doubt, the most remarkable blessing I’ve experienced lately has been being a prison volunteer.
-For almost two years, I’ve been teaching classes, facilitating a book club, and mentoring a Toastmaster club at a medium-security state prison that houses approximately 1100 male felons.
+Since the fall of 2016, I’ve been teaching classes, facilitating a book club, and mentoring Toastmaster clubs at a medium-security state prisons.
+I work with male felons who have been convicted and sentenced to prison.

 Uncovering Hidden Talents